Trade Dress

 ❓ Five Common Questions About Trade Dress

-1. Is trade dress the same as a trademark?
+1. Is Trade Dress the same as a trademark?

 📝 Examples of Common Usage for Trade Dress